namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 running and working sufficiently well to prove or disprove the idea's feasibility.
 The tools to solve the world's hard problems, if they're solvable with AI, are certainly there.
 Time to make use of them.

+P.S.: The full code for the Swift app we built here can be found in [this repository](https://github.com/goldsborough/GoogleCloudVisionOCRExample).